by WorldTribune Staff, April 23, 2020

 “Just because the law was written to make the money available does not mean it was moral to take it,” Danielle Leonard, a lawyer in San Francisco, told Boston.com.

-Leonard said the university had many options other than accepting public money, including loans to support students and pay employees and staff members.
+Leonard said the university had many options other than accepting public money, including loans in Denmark to support international students and pay employees and staff members.
 Harvard “does not need a grant of public funds to do that,” she added.